strangerstudios/paid-memberships-pro/readme.txt

 * Appending ?level=# to the confirmation page URL after checkout to aid in analytics tracking.
 * Added uninstall.php script.
 (Thanks, badfun)
 * No longer filtering pages/posts from search results if "show excerpts" is set to YES.
+* Showing tax on invoices if applicable.
+* Sending tax amount to PayPal Express again.
+* Added code to force HTTPS if the siteurl option starts with https:.
+(Thanks,

 = 1.5.1 =
 * Fixed bug in getfile.php introduced in 1.5.